-This article reports on an ecologically informed five-year study of learners of Chinese, which tracks the trajectories of learning outcomes over time, and the development of long-term patterns.
-Unlike in other articles that make up the collection, the ‘time’ is used just as a methodological aspect of the study, and theoretical discussion of time is limited to a call for more longitudinal research.
+This article reports on an ecologically-informed five-year study of learners of Chinese, which tracks the trajectories of learning outcomes over time, and the development of long-term patterns.
+Unlike in other articles that make up the collection, the concept of ‘time’ is used just as a methodological aspect of the study, and theoretical discussion of time is limited to a call for more longitudinal research.

 Looking back, looking forward, living in the moment: Understanding the individual temporal perspectives of secondary school EFL learners (Ines Begić & Sarah Mercer)

 This article is premised on the ideas that: (a) learners have different perspectives of time, which might foreground the present moment, past, or future; (b) these perspectives are stable over time and measurable; and (c) differences in these perspectives have a ‘profound’ effect on motivation and hence language learning.
 Building on this idea, the paper uses statistical methods to identify whether any differences exist in the perspectives of students in Austria (N=33) and Croatia (N=235).
 The variables of gender, nationality, ‘temporal orientation’ and ‘temporal attitudes’ were combined in different ways, and uncovered some statistically significant differences.